UndeadDemidov/xrpl-go/docs/docs/xrpl/rpc.md

 client := rpc.NewClient(cfg)
 ```

-Every time you create a new `Client`, you need to provde a `Config` struct as an argument.
+Every time you create a new `Client`, you need to provide a `Config` struct as an argument.
 You can initialize a `Config` struct using the `NewClientConfig` function.

 `Config` struct follows the options pattern, so you can pass different options to the `NewClientConfig` function.